 Diagnosis of Brain Tumors

-Clinical signs depend on the location of the tumor, but may include seizures, behavior changes, compulsive circling, weakness, wobbliness, blindness, and balance problems.
+Clinical signs depend on the location of the tumor, but may include seizures, behavior changes, compulsive circling, weakness, wobbliness, blindness and balance problems.
 There are other neurological diseases that can cause identical clinical signs, and therefore further tests are warranted.
-A CT scan may show some types of brain tumors, but MRI is considered the best imaging modality when a brain tumor is suspected.
+A computed tomography (CT) scan may show some types of brain tumors, but magnetic resonance imaging (MRI) is considered the best imaging modality when a brain tumor is suspected.
 A biopsy is necessary for a definitive diagnosis.

 Treatment of Brain Tumors